wpswings/wallet-system-for-woocommerce/README.txt

 32. Win Wheel
 33. Wallet referral rewards
 34. Wallet instant discount
+35. Low wallet balance notification threshold

 == Changelog ==

+= 2.6.6 - Released on 30 April 2025 =
+* New: Latest WP[6.8] and WC[9.8.2] Update
+* New: Compatibility with WooCommerce Subscription
+* New: Notify users to top up when their wallet falls below a configured wallet threshold

 = 2.6.5 - Released on 21 March 2025 =
 * New: Latest WC[9.7.1]